Oklahoma court overturns $465M opioid ruling against J&J – KION546

 Associated Press

 OKLAHOMA CITY (AP) — The Oklahoma Supreme Court has overturned a $465 million opioid ruling against drugmaker Johnson & Johnson, finding that a lower court wrongly interpreted the state’s public nuisance law.
-The court ruled in a 5-1 decision Tuesday that the district court in 2019 was wrong to find that New Jersey-based J&J and its Belgium-based subsidiary Janssen Pharmaceuticals violated the state’s public nuisance statute.
-It also rejected the state’s appeal to increase the damage award to $9.3 billion.
+It’s the second blow from a court this month to the legal theory, which thousands of governments across the U.S. are using to try to hold the drug industry accountable for the nation’s opioid epidemic.
+The Oklahoma court ruled in a 5-1 decision Tuesday in overturning a district judge’s 2019 finding against New Jersey-based J&J and its Belgium-based subsidiary Janssen Pharmaceuticals.
 Spokespeople for the state’s current attorney general, John O’Connor, and for J&J did not immediately respond to a requests for comment.